purien/TLS-SE/README.md

 This command file compiles im.java and produces the im.cap file.
 ### load_im.bat
 This command file downloads the IM capfile (im.cap) in a Javacard
+### i2c_v1.ino
+This Arduino sketch implements all procedure required by the TLS-IM draft.
+It has been tested with Arduino Uno R3, Arduino ATMEGA2560 and ESP8266.
 ### TLS-SE device for IoT
 TLS-SE device for IoT provides a serial interface with a TLS-SE javacard.
 Device firmware integrity is checked by remote attestation algorithm (bMAC).